daormar/debasher/doc/design_doc_resident.md

   unrecognized is still handled safely at the far end, by the initiator's own existing `_on_interact` (logs a warning and ignores it, never aborts).

+## Holding the business channels

+The `Supervisor` holds the FIFO of every business channel between two nodes, a held FIFO in the Glossary, through a read end that it opens without blocking (`O_RDONLY | O_NONBLOCK`) and never reads (`_open_held_fifos`).
+A FIFO keeps what it holds for as long as some process has it open, and discards it only when every descriptor of it is closed.
+Each endpoint of a channel holds both of its ends (see "Ghost connections"), so the crash of one endpoint loses nothing; the `Supervisor`, a third holder, keeps what the FIFO holds while both endpoints are down at once.
+The relaunched reader finds it there, and what the relaunched writer sends again from its input log comes after it, with the same numbers, as duplicates that the reader drops (G5), so nothing is new on either side of the channel.
+The ends of the FIFO are also as before: a fragment that a writer killed in the middle of a line leaves at the end is followed by the `HELLO` of its next incarnation (see "The resync line"), which sends that whole message again, since a message leaves the outbound backlog only once it is written whole; a fragment at the start, the rest of a line that the reader had begun to take when it died, is the limit of "Messages read from a FIFO but not yet written to the input log" (see the Contract's limits), as when the reader alone crashes.

+- **Which FIFOs.** The engine gives them, `HOLD_FIFOS`, with the other ports of the `Supervisor` (see "Ports from the engine"): every fifo without a tag whose two ends are nodes, the loop of a node that emits on its own and the channels of the tasks of an array included.
+The heartbeat channels and the triggers are left out, since the `Supervisor` already holds them as one of their endpoints, and so is a fifo with one end outside the program: delivery there is at most once in any case (see "External inputs" in the Contract's limits), and a holder would change what the process outside sees, whose `open()` would no longer wait for the node while it is down.
+A fifo is not an option of the `Supervisor`, so the engine names it by its path under the fifo directory of the program, `<owner process>/<fifo>`, which the `Supervisor` resolves against the output directory that it already finds from its own execdir.
+A fifo that is missing stops the `Supervisor` with an error.
+- **First thing at startup.** The `Supervisor` opens the held FIFOs before its own ports, and before its checker thread can relaunch any node, so that a `Supervisor` relaunched by hand holds every channel before it recovers anything.
+A FIFO whose contents were destroyed while it was down is empty when it opens it again, which does no harm.
+A second `Supervisor` running at the same time, a new one while the old one hangs, is only a second holder.
+- **Released when the `Supervisor` ends**, never one channel at a time.
+A node's `.finished` does not say whether it halted or finished for good, and both a halt and an escalation end with the `Supervisor` itself stopping.
+  Holding the FIFO of a channel whose reader is gone for good costs one descriptor and at most what a pipe holds, and changes nothing for its writer, which already blocks once the pipe is full, since its own ghost end keeps the pipe alive (see "A node that finishes for good" in Future work).
+- **When nothing is held.** While the `Supervisor` is down, which nothing watches (see the Contract's failure model), in a program without a `Supervisor`, and during a graceful stop, since `debasher_stop_resident` stops the `Supervisor` first (a crash during a halt is already outside the guarantees, see "A crash while a round is open" in the Contract's limits).
+- **The switch.** Given the flag `-no_hold_fifos`, the `Supervisor` holds nothing and logs a warning that says what is at stake.
+Its module offers it as an option of the command line of the program, a flag like any other (`explain_flag`, `opt_is_non_mandatory_cmdline`, `define_cmdline_flag_if_given`), so that a run can choose; the chaos test uses it to reach the limit it would otherwise never reach.
+A module that does not offer it holds the FIFOs in every run.
+- **Descriptors.** One for each held FIFO, which the `Supervisor` counts in the limit it raises before it opens anything (see "Limits of a node").

+`test/engine/test_hold_fifos.py` kills both endpoints of a FIFO, opened as a node opens them, with a single `SIGKILL`, at random moments and with lines longer than `PIPE_BUF`: with the `Supervisor` holding it, a new reader finds what was left, complete lines with consecutive numbers between at most a fragment at each end; without it, nothing.
+The chaos test does it on a real run (see "Acceptance: how reliability is shown"): with sink frozen, fanin writes a backlog to their channel and saves a checkpoint that covers it, and both are killed; without a holder, sink reports the backlog as lost (G8), and with it the trace is exact.

 ## Failure detection

 - **One dedicated checker thread, not a `threading.Timer` per node**: chosen